ishrakland/Toast/README.md

 CrossToastPopUp.Current.ShowToastMessage("Message");
 With Plugin.Toast 2.1.1  You can create your custom Toasts  now!! enjoy!!

+Create your #Custom #Toasts, with custom Colors and durations

 Let me know about your feedback and any suggestion to ameliorate the plugin.
 #Xamarin #Forms #Toast #Plugin